 Pre-insolvency Regime under the Restructuring Act

-As outlined above in 2.2 Types of Voluntary and Involuntary Restructurings, Reorganisations, Insolvencies and Receivership, the Restructuring Act provides a new pre-insolvency restructuring regime for Austria.
+As outlined in 2.2 Types of Voluntary and Involuntary Restructurings, Reorganisations, Insolvencies and Receivership, the Restructuring Act provides a new pre-insolvency restructuring regime for Austria.

 The prerequisite for the commencement of restructuring proceedings under the Restructuring Act is application by the debtor as well as the “probable insolvency” of the debtor, which must be stated in the application.
-The application for the initiation of restructuring proceedings must be accompanied by a restructuring plan or at least, a restructuring concept.
+The application for the initiation of restructuring proceedings must be accompanied by a restructuring plan or, at least, a restructuring concept.

 The commencement of restructuring proceedings under the Restructuring Act does not prevent the opening of insolvency proceedings.
 Only the granting of a stay of execution (Vollstreckungssperre) prevents the opening of insolvency proceedings.
-In this regard, it does not matter whether the stay was granted against one or more creditors; it must, however, be effective, ie, it must have been served on at least one creditor.
+In this regard, it does not matter whether the stay was granted against one or more creditors; it must, however, be effective, meaning that it must have been served on at least one creditor.